Email from First Unitarian Church of Toledo

 CARING AND SHARING

 “UUs care!
-Please continue to communicate your concerns or celebrations with any member of the Caring Circle: Carla Logan-Mercer, Karen Christie, Phil Zepp, Suzanne Hoffman, Joanne Hartough, Becky Hrabovsky, Karen Porter, Terry Acocks, Kathy Crowther, Marsha Gamble, Susan Smith ( and Rev. Tim Barger.
+Please continue to communicate your concerns or celebrations with any member of the Caring Circle: Carla Logan-Mercer, Karen Christie, Phil Zepp, Suzanne Hoffman, Joanne Hartough, Becky Hrabovsky, Karen Porter, Terry Acocks, Kathy Crowther, Marsha Gamble, Susan Smith and Rev. Tim Barger.

-Please contact Joanne Hartough with any concerns or joys that you wish to share in this FYI column.
+Please contact Joanne Hartough at with any concerns or joys that you wish to share in this FYI column.

 INVITATIONS AND OPPORTUNITIES